influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 you would like returned, it can also be one or more values.

-Example: `Counters = ["% Idle Time", "% Disk Read Time", "% Disk Write Time"]` This must be specified for every counter you want the results of, or use `["*"]` for all the counters for object.
+Example: `Counters = ["% Idle Time", "% Disk Read Time", "% Disk Write Time"]` This must be specified for every counter you want the results of, or use `["*"]` for all the counters for object, if the `UseWildcardsExpansion` param is set to `true`

 #### Measurement
 *Optional*